Attestation of documents, signatures and copies

 Consular officers certify Indian documents only upon request of a German authoritiy (i.e., Registry Office or Court) or when in connection with a passport or visa application.
 The most common Indian documents that need to be certified are birth, marriage or school certificates.

-As Germany no longer legalises Indian documents, a formal verification process initiated by the Embassy or Consulate General needs to be carried out first, by verifying those documents at their source.
+As Germany no longer legalises Indian documents, a formal verification process initiated by the Embassy or Consulate General might need to be carried out first, depending on the individual case, by verifying those documents at their source.

-The verification fees may range from Rs 10,000 to over Rs 30,000, depending on the complexity of the documents and their origin.
-For further details, please check the information leaflet according to German Mission, you are approaching:
+The verification fees may range from Rs 2,000 to over Rs 40,000, depending on the complexity of the documents and their origin.
+For further details, please check the information leaflet according to the German Mission, you are approaching:

 Certifying a signature/manual sign